 Standing Tall Isn’t Always The Best Way To Shoot Nature and Wildlife

 This nature and wildlife filming tip is actually a supplement to my Ten Tips for filming nature and wildlife eBook.
-But after watching the […]
+But after […]

 Even though I’m releasing this video on National Dunce Day, it seems that no matter what day it is, there are certain things I overlook time and time again when I’m out filming nature and […]